SyllogismRXS/syllo-ros/catkin_ws/src/videoray/octave/README.md

 Run the simulation
 --------------------
 1.)
 Start octave in this directory.
 2.)
-Execute the sim_lsode.m script
+Execute the sim.m script

 ### Ubuntu example:
 $ cd /path/to/syllo-ros/catkin_ws/src/videoray/octave/open-loop
 $ octave
-$ sim_lsode
+$ sim

+The user will be presented with several options.
 The sim_lsode call should generate six (6) figures that show the output of the simulation.

 Installation of Octave's odepkg
 ---------------------------------